Lady Evelyn River Loop

 Paddling out and to the south of the massive island that dominated the southern bay of the eastern section of the lake, we passed a few fishing boats.
 The prevailing wind was coming from the southeast and it was a bumpy crossing indeed to get across the large bay.
 It was much better as we moved north and then east around the headland.
 Thankfully, as we moved east, the wind seemed to change direction and was at our backs.

-We stopped to have lunch and refill our water bottles at a site on an island in the mouth of the Montreal River.
+We stopped to have lunch and refill our water bottles at a site on an island in the mouth of the Lady Evelyn River.
 From there, it took only a little more than an hour for the wind to push us back down to the Mattawapika dam.

 Taking out at Mowat Landing, we ran into David and Gwyneth again!
 They were there waiting for friends and family members to arrive.
 After their 10-day trip, they were heading out once again in a larger group for another 7-day trip!
 Wow!